zhougy0717/Niwatori/README.md

 # Release Note

+## v0.6.1

+1. Add global triggering gesture for small screen mode.
+Now you can swipe on left or right edge to trigger small mode in any Activity window.
+2. Fix the background graphical issue for notification panel.
+3. Other minor bug fixes.

 ## v0.6.0

 There are bunch of new features in this version.
 So I bump it up to a big version change.